Wind power in Maine: Hywind 2

 In April 2012, Statoil, a Norwegian multinational oil and gas company, received state regulatory approval to build a large four-unit demonstration floating wind farm off the coast of Maine called Hywind 2.

 Statoil proposed building a 4-tower, 12–15 MW wind farm developed by Statoil North America for placement 20 km off the east coast of Maine in 140–158 m-deep water of the Atlantic Ocean.
 Like the first Hywind installation off Norway, the proposed turbine foundation was a spar buoy.

 The State of Maine Public Utility Commission voted to approve the construction and fund the US$120 million project by adding approximately 75 cents/month to the average retail electricity consumer.
 Power would have been flowing into the grid no earlier than 2016.

 Statoil placed Hywind 2 on hold in July 2013 as a result of new legislation (LD 1472) by the State of Maine.
-The legislation required the Maine Public Utilities Commission to undertake a second round of bidding with a different set of ground rules; that led Statoil to suspend the project due to increased uncertainty and risk.
-Statoil ultimately abandoned the Hywind 2 project in Maine and developed Hywind Scotland instead.
+The legislation required the Maine Public Utilities Commission to undertake a second round of bidding with a different set of ground rules; this led Statoil to suspend the project due to increased uncertainty and risk.
+Statoil ultimately abandoned the Hywind 2 project in Maine, and developed Hywind Scotland instead.

 Community debate

-A statewide poll in Spring 2007 by the Pan Atlantic SMS Group showed that 85% of Maine people supported wind power development.
+A statewide poll in the spring of 2007 by the Pan Atlantic SMS Group showed that 85% of Maine people supported wind power development.

-A 2009 poll conducted by Portland-based Critical Insights shows that 90% of Maine people support the development of wind power as a source of electricity.
-Nearly nine in ten Mainers agree that "wind power can improve energy security and reduce Maine’s dependence on fossil fuels, and eight in ten agree that wind power will produce jobs and other forms of economic benefits".
+A 2009 poll conducted by Portland-based Critical Insights shows that 90% of Maine people supported the development of wind power as a source of electricity.
+Nearly nine in ten Mainers agreed that "wind power can improve energy security and reduce Maine's dependence on fossil fuels, and eight in ten agree[d] that wind power will produce jobs and other forms of economic benefits".

 In a 2010 statewide telephone poll of 500 registered voters, 88 percent supported wind power in Maine.
 Calls to residents in seven rural counties, from Aroostook to Oxford, where most wind power projects are built or planned, showed 83 percent support.
-Survey results show that Maine residents strongly support wind power development, chiefly because it cuts dependence on fossil fuels and creates jobs.
+Survey results show that Maine residents strongly supported wind power development, chiefly because it cuts dependence on fossil fuels and creates jobs.
 The survey was done by Portland-based Pan Atlantic SMS Group for the Maine Renewable Energy Association.

 Some community opposition has arisen, in the form of litigation against mountain wind farms and an ocean wind turbine proposal, as civic activism, and as development of municipal ordinances.